wyattowalsh/data-science-notes/.github/ISSUE_TEMPLATE/technical_bug_report.md

 ---
-name: Bug report
+name: Technical Bug Report
-about: Create a report to help us improve
+about: Report any technical issues with MakeUseofData.com
 title: ''
 labels: ''
 assignees: ''